 How did Fourth Monkey start?

 I went to Middlesex University back in the day in preference to drama school.
 I had quite a few offers from conservatoires, but I liked the experimental approach of Middlesex, where we were never told the word ‘no’.
-It was all about creating your own work, improvising, exploring.
+It was all about creating your own work, improvising and exploring.
 It felt somehow dangerous.
 We did things in bizarre places – like on a lake.
 It was very much about people embracing creative energy.
-I was very lucky, coming out of a school, getting an agent quickly and working, but that wasn’t the norm, and it’s certainly not the norm now.
+I was very lucky, coming out of a school, getting an agent quickly and working, but that wasn’t the norm.
 How do you put something together that is selling the reality, in a more tangible and accessible way, as opposed to selling a dream that only a few people can fulfil?
 That was the objective.

 What do you think it is about the Fourth Monkey programme that prepares an actor for the real world?